 I thought about that precious moment.
 The wonder of a child.
 The expectations.
 Life.
 Joy oozed out of every pore.
 Kinsey was caught up in the excitement even though she had no idea why.
 Joyous memories of past VBS explorations thrilled Haylee and provoked undiluted positive anticipation.
 Oklahoma's heat didn't matter.
 Insects didn't matter.
 And I'm certain if she had a Summer cold, it would not matter.
 Life was a bouquet of grandeur and a rainbow of promise.

 Oh, to be young again.
 Oh, to let my spirit ride the wings of butterflies and bumble bees.

 Later, when the chatter, the joy and the busyness of two little girls surrendered to the stillness of the house, I could not help but stop and try to smell the blossoms in the middle of my dining room table.
 I'd been all but blinded to the array of maroon, magenta, purple and pink blossoms before my granddaughters came to visit.

 "From the lips of children and infants you have ordained praise because of your enemies, to silence the foe and the avenger."
 Psalm 8:2

 What a blessing to have the lips of children.
 The hope in their hearts.
 God knew this day would come when Satan tried to rob me of health, to blind me to the blessings of His glory.
-God knew that when each seed from every flower in my backyard died last fall and burst forth in new life this Spring.
-God knew the girls would come and marvel at their splendor.
-God knew they'd offer praise because of the enemies in my life--weariness, illness, and discontent.
+God knew that when each seed from every flower in my backyard died last fall and burst forth in new life this Spring that the girls would come and marvel at their splendor.
+God knew they'd offer praise because of the enemies in my life--weariness, illness, and depression.
 He knew.
-And so He prepared for me this day to see the blossoms of His love.
+And so He prepared for this day for me to see the blossoms of His love.